-This reserve is restricted and can only be used for capital projects that have been approved by the Board of Directors and as approved by the Service Manager.
+This reserve is restricted and can only be used for capital projects as approved by the Service Manager.

-Rent supplement reserve:
+- Rent supplement reserve:

 This reserve is restricted and can only be used for expenses related to the Rent Supplement Program as approved by the Service Manager.